 He will share his experience about: "New Insights into the Genomic Mode of Action of Low-Dose-Phytopharmaca in Sports Injuries"in Workshop E

 Ralf owns a specialization in diagnostics, treatment and prevention of muscle injuries, as well as the non-surgical treatment of cartilage defects of the athlete´s joint.
 One of his main focus is musculoskeletal sonography as well as ultrasound-guided injection-techniques.
 After his medical studies in Germany, South Africa and the USA Ralf successfully passed the German as well as the US federal licensing examinations.

-He completed his training in orthopedic and trauma surgery at the Centre for Musculoskeletal Surgery (CMSC) at Charité Berlin.
-He was responsible for the development of the orthopedic part of the Sports Medicine Department at the same hospital.
-Therefor he also worked as team doctor of 1.
+He completed his training in orthopedics and trauma surgery at the Centre for Musculoskeletal Surgery (CMSC) at Charité Berlin.
+He was responsible for the development of the orthopedics part of the Sports Medicine Department at the same hospital.
+Therefore he also worked as team doctor of 1.
 FC Union Berlin, Füchse Berlin as well as for the German Bobsleigh and Sled Federation (BSD) and the German Athletics Association (DLV).

 He speaks about: “The Microbiome and Virome Interactions in Oncology and Immunology: Current Knowledge and Concepts and Future Challenges“ At morning session 1.6.:click on presentation title.